-Currently, there are no set guidelines for how much betaine you should be getting, but on average Americans consume about 200 milligrams of betaine per day.
-Although betaine deficiency is rare, adding more beets, spinach, and quinoa to your plate is never a bad thing.
-And with promising heart and liver benefits, not to mention a little extra pep at the gym, we are betting on betaine.*
+Currently, there are no set guidelines for how much betaine you should be getting.
+On average, Americans consume about 200 milligrams of betaine per day12, but some individuals—such as the half of the population that has an MTHFR gene variation—may benefit from even more betaine each day.* (And let's be honest, adding more beets, spinach, and quinoa to your plate is never a bad thing!)

 With promising heart and liver benefits, not to mention a little extra pep at the gym, we're betting on betaine.* And if you're in the market for a high-quality, precision nutrition supplement that features bioactive betaine plus B vitamins to promote healthy homocysteine levels and cardiovascular function, check out mbg's methylation support+.*

 Darcy McDonough, M.S., is the Senior Manager, SEO & Content Strategy at mindbodygreen.
 She holds a master’s degree in nutrition interventions, communication, and behavior change from Tufts Friedman School of Nutrition Science and Policy.
 She has previously worked in nutrition communications for Joy Bauer, the nutrition and health expert for NBC’s TODAY Show.

 McDonough has developed & lead nutrition education programming in schools.
 She’s covered a wide range of topics as a health & nutrition reporter from the rise in the use of psychedelics for depression to the frustrating trend in shorter doctors' appointments and the connection between diet and disease.